 Are AOP students subject to different requirements than other students?

-- All AOP students are expected (and in some cases, required), to maintain a continuous relationship with their AOP counselor throughout their academic career at Geneseo
+- All AOP students are required, to maintain a continuous relationship with their AOP counselor throughout their academic career at Geneseo

 - Academic performance will be closely monitored through use of academic progress reports during the first four semesters of study